-We're pleased to announce SilverStripe 2.4.2, our second update to the 2.4 codebase.
+We're pleased to announce SilverStripe 2.4.5, as an update to the 2.4 codebase.
 This is now our recommended version of SilverStripe CMS to use on production websites.

 As always, we'd like to thank members of our community for helping out with this release, by contributing patches, filing bugs, and generally sticking around to help others - you guys rock!

 Linux Conference 2011 (LCA) is being held in Brisbane from January 24-29, and representing SilverStripe will be Shane Weddell from SilverStripe Australia.
 I was all set to write about our plans for the conference, until it started raining and raining in Brisbane, and the city flooded.

 The conference is still happening, but not at its original venue.
 Instead, it's being held at the Queensland University of Technology - Kelvin Grove campus, which is unfortunately 4km out of the central city, but still has good transportation available.
 To keep things simple after all the uncertainty of whether or not the conference would still happen, I figured I'd only ask Shane three questions about the conference.

 Back in June last year, we asked for help in updating the SilverStripe documentation.
 We're happy to announce now that those updates have been made.

 Overall, you shouldn't find that content has changed drastically, just that it's presented better, and isn’t as easily editable as when we were using a wiki.
 This new format means that we can keep all content up to date better.